Seabrook House History: Our Story

-Seabrook House was founded by Jerry and Peg Diehl in 1974.
-Jerry passed away in 1989 but Peg and their son Ed, continues their mission today.
-This is their story.
+Seabrook House was founded in 1974 by Jerry and Peg Diehl, who have both since passed away.
+Their son, Ed, became President in 1989 and continues to uphold their mission today.
+Here is our story.

-After years of pain, confusion and fear, Jerry Diehl came reluctantly to Alcoholics Anonymous.
-He had reached a bottom that only a few short years before could not have been imagined.
-The year was 1968, his wife Peg was making heartbreaking plans to take the four boys and leave Ocean City, NJ and return to the support of family in Philadelphia.
+After years of pain, confusion and fear, Jerry came reluctantly to Alcoholics Anonymous (AA).
+He had reached a bottom that only a few short years before he could not have been imagined.
+The year was 1968 and his wife, Peg, was making heartbreaking plans to take the four boys and leave Ocean City, NJ, to return to the support of family in Philadelphia.
 Conflict reigned supreme.
 Jerry loved Peg and the kids, but love alone wouldn’t make him stop drinking.

-Peg walked the beach alone, praying for some answer, for some way to go.
-An answer came: Peg remembered her cousin George (decades before) had entered Alcoholics Anonymous (AA) and lived a long, happy, sober life.
-She went home and discussed the idea with Jerry and he agreed to try.
+Peg began praying for an answer and soon remembered that her cousin, George, had entered AA decades before and lived a long, happy, sober life.
+She went home and discussed the idea with Jerry, who agreed to give it a try.
 Although a relapse would follow, Jerry’s recovery began to take hold.
-Peg learned that there was help for family members too, and together they began a journey of healing.
-Their fifth child was born that first year, never to see his dad take a drink in his lifetime.
+Peg learned that there was help for family members, too, and together they began a journey of healing.
+Their fifth child was born that first year, and in his lifetime, never saw his dad take a drink.

 How Seabrook House Came to Be

-In those first years of recovery, Jerry and Peg made many friends who were joined in a common struggle to restore their lives.
-Amidst the shared support of their newfound friends was the discovery of so many for whom sobriety just wouldn’t come so easily.
-Some seemed to sincerely try, but just could not resist that first drink or drug long enough to hear the message.
+In those first years of recovery, Jerry and Peg made many friends who struggled to restore their lives, even amidst the shared support of their newfound friends.
+Despite sincere efforts, some could simply not resist that drink or drug long enough to hear the message.
 Others would get a foothold, only to relapse repeatedly.
-Many would drift away, marriages would break up, children would scatter, and still more would die of the disease.
+Many would drift away, marriages would end, children would scatter, and still more would die of the disease.

-The Diehls came to know a few sober friends who shared a different experience.
-A fortunate few had gone to rehabilitation centers in Pennsylvania.
-Treatment helped these folks get a foothold on sobriety and return to AA where they built a stronger foundation.
-Around their kitchen table, they began to explore ways to bring a treatment center to southern New Jersey.
-Jerry knew Senator Harrison Williams, whose own recovery from alcoholism began that same year.
-The senator suggested the group reach out to the National Institute of Alcohol Abuse and Alcoholism.
-The NIAAA sought new ideas to advance the battle against the disease.
+The Diehls also came to know a few sober friends who had gone to rehabilitation centers in Pennsylvania.
+Treatment helped these folks begin recovery and return to AA where they built an even stronger foundation.
+Soon, the couple began to explore ways to bring a treatment center to southern New Jersey.
+They reached out to Senator Harrison Williams, whose own recovery from alcoholism began that same year.
+He suggested contacting the National Institute of Alcohol Abuse and Alcoholism (NIAAA), which sought new ideas to advance the battle against the disease.

-Peg identified a missing ingredient.
-At that time, little was done to help the alcoholic’s family.
-A proposal was written to NIAAA, including the unique feature of a treatment plan for family members.
-Confident, those faithful early founders searched for a location and were led to the vacant estate of frozen foods pioneer Charles F. Seabrook.
-Nestled within forty landscaped acres stood the Seabrook mansion, a perfect, peaceful place.
-Seabrook House received notice that startup funds would be available.
-Jerry and Peg, their six year-old son, and so many recovering friends arrived to spruce up the old mansion and make it ready for that first call for help.
+Still, Peg noticed that little was done to help the families of alcoholics, so they wrote a proposal to NIAAA, requesting start-up funds for a rehab that included the unique feature of a treatment plan for family members.
+Confident, the founders searched for a location and were led to the vacant estate of frozen foods pioneer Charles F. Seabrook.
+Nestled within 40 landscaped acres stood the peaceful Seabrook mansion, which Jerry and Peg, along with their then 6-year-old son and many recovering friends, spruced up for that first call for help.
 In June of 1974, Seabrook House opened its doors, embracing a vision to make recovery possible for every family who needs it.

 Seabrook House Today